Zapotec civilization: Viceroyalty

+Modern Period

+In the 2000 census, the Mixteco Indians in Oaxaca numbered 241,383, or 55.19% of the 437,373 Mixtecos in the entire Mexican Republic.
+If you count the various subsidiary Mixtec languages, the total Mixtec-speaking population of the Mexican Republic in 2000 included 444,498 individuals.
+Today, the Mixtecs are spread throughout the entire nation, in large part because of their good reputation in the agricultural industry.
+Indigenous speakers from Oaxaca have also made their way to the United States in large numbers.

 Etymology

 The name Zapotec is an exonym; they were referred to by Nahuatl speakers as tzapotēcah (singular tzapotēcatl), which means "inhabitants of the place of sapote".
 The Zapotec referred to themselves by some variant of the term Be'ena'a, which means "The Cloud People".

 Language

-The Zapotec languages belong to a language family called Oto-manguean, an ancient family of Mesoamerican languages.
+The Zapotec languages belong to a language family called Oto-Manguean, an ancient family of Mesoamerican languages.
 It is estimated that today's Oto-manguean languages branched off from a common root at around 1500 BC.
 The Manguean languages probably split off first, followed by the Oto-pamean branch while the divergence of Mixtecan and Zapotecan languages happened later still.
 The Zapotecan group includes the Zapotec languages and the closely related Chatino.
 Zapotec languages are spoken in parts of the Northern Sierra, the Central Valleys as well as in parts of the Southern Sierra, in the Isthmus of Tehuantepec and along parts of the Pacific Coast.
 Due to decades of out-migration, Zapotec is also spoken in parts of Mexico City and Los Angeles, CA. There are 7 distinct Zapotec languages and over 100 dialects.

 Zapotec is a tone language, which means that the meaning of a word is often determined by voice pitch (tonemes), essential for understanding the meaning of different words.
 The Zapotec languages features up to 4 distinct tonemes: high, low, rising and falling.